 The Witcher Season 2 Netflix release date

-“We don’t yet have a target launch data for Season 2, past 2021,” Hissrich said in the AMA.
-This has led many to believe that the show will probably come out in the later half of the year.
+“We don’t yet have a target launch date for Season 2, past 2021,” Hissrich said in the AMA.
+This has led many to believe that the show will probably come out in the latter half of the year.

 According to TechRadar, a special effects company called Platige Image is set to complete work on the eight episodes for season 2 by July 2021.
 The company’s work on season 1 was originally due in November 2019, with the show launching worldwide in December.
-So, we could possibly be looking at an August release date if things lineup again.
+This lines up with the second season once again launching in December.